FulinHuang/NLP-Project/README.md

-# COMP550NLP
+# NLP Projects
-McGill COMP 550 Natural Language Processing
+McGill Natural Language Processing

-## Assignment 1
+## Sentiment Analysis
-- Sentiment Analysis
+- Train models that classify a sentence into either a positive or negative sentiment

-## Assignment 2
+## Word Sense Disambiguation (WSD)
-- Word Sense Disambiguation
+- The baseline method, Lesk’s Algorithm, Yarowsky's algorithm, and logistic regression model were implemented to solve WSD